Azure/AgentBaker/e2e/README.md

 ### Updating Default Catalog Entries
 To update the set of default VHD catalog entries to point towards new VHDs, simply update the `resourceId` field of the respective VHD within [scenario/base_vhd_catalog.json](scenario/base_vhd_catalog.json).
 If you're making this change as a part of a PR, you need to make sure to lock the new VHDs with resource deletion locks to ensure they're always available going forward.
-Note that if you run the suite in a region other than eastus, you'll need to make sure the VHDs you point the suite towards are appropriately replicated in the given region as well if using SIG image versions.
+Note that if you run the suite in a region other than eastus, you'll need to make sure the VHDs you point the suite towards are appropriately replicated in the given region as well.

 ### Using Arbitrary VHD Builds
 If you'd like to run the E2E suite using a set of VHDs built from some arbitrary run of the VHD build pipeline in the MSFT tenant, you can do so by specifying the ID of the build.
 This is an alternative to manually updating the set of default VHD catalog entries.
 If a given scenario is ran which selects a VHD that was not built as a part of the specified VHD build, the selector will select the corresponding default catalog entry instead.

-To use a build, simply specify the ID of the test build using the `VHD_BUILD_ID` environment variable like so:
+To use a build, simply specify its ID using the `VHD_BUILD_ID` environment variable like so:

 ```bash
 VHD_BUILD_ID=123456789 SCENARIOS_TO_RUN=base,gpu,ubuntu2204,ubuntu2204-arm64 ./e2e-local.sh
 ```

-***NOTE: in order to utilize this feature, you'll also need to provide the suite with an ADO PAT (personal access token) with which it can access the ADO resources to download the appropriate build artifacts.***
+***NOTE: To utilize this feature, you'll also need to provide the suite with an ADO PAT (personal access token) with which it can access the ADO resources to download the appropriate build artifacts.***

 To specify your PAT, simply set the `ADO_PAT` environment variable accordingly: